scenerystack/community/docs/reference/api/sun/ToggleNode.md

 - **alignChildren**?: ( children: [Layoutable](../scenery/LayoutProxy.md#Layoutable)[] ) =&gt; <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">void</span>
+<br>  {function} determines the relative layout of element Nodes.
+See below for pre-defined layout.
 - **unselectedChildrenSceneGraphStrategy**?: "included" | "excluded"
+<br>  Determine whether unselected children (the ones not displayed) are in the scene graph.
+  - If included (the default), unselected children are in the scene graph and hidden via setVisible(false).
+In this case the layout is the union of the bounds of all children (visible and invisible).
+  - If excluded, children are added to the scene graph when selected and removed when not selected.
+The ToggleNode has the bounds of its selected child.
+This option can sometimes improve performance.
+Children added to the ToggleNode outside the constructor will not be managed correctly.
 - &amp; StrictOmit&lt;[NodeOptions](../scenery/Node.md#NodeOptions), "children"&gt;